vt-vl-lab/reading_group/README.md

 **NOTE:** Please tell the group organizer (ylzou -at- vt.edu) which paper(s) you are going to present, and summarize the paper/talk in several sentences, before Monday of that week.

 #### What we read?
-We will be reading papers appearing in the leading computer vision conferences (e.g., CVPR, ICCV, ECCV) and machine learning conferences (e.g., NIPS, ICML, ICLR, UAI, AAAI, IJCAI, AISTATS).
+We will be reading papers appearing in the leading computer vision conferences (e.g., CVPR, ICCV, ECCV, SIGGRAPH, SIGGRAPH Asia) and machine learning conferences (e.g., NIPS, ICML, ICLR, UAI, AAAI, IJCAI, AISTATS).
 Members are free to choose which paper(s) they will present (we can also provide suggestions), thus the specific topics will vary based on the members' interests.

 #### Who can join?
 We are open to everyone who is interested, whether you are an undergrad, a grad student, or VT staff, regardless of department.
 Anyone else in the Blacksburg area is also welcome.
 As long as you are interested in learning more about the fields (by reading cutting-edge research papers), you are welcome to join.